 How much do we know of the history of ethnic diversity and multiculturalism in Dundee and the surrounding area?
 To what extent did Dundee’s textile industry profit from slavery?
 Who were our leading anti-slavery campaigners?
 How were notable black visitors to the city received (Paul Robeson, Jack Johnson etc)?
 How has Dundee benefited from the culture and talents of migrants from different ethnic backgrounds coming to the city?

-A public launch event for the project will take place online as part of Black History Month on Wed 20 October at 7pm – book via Eventbrite.
+LAUNCH EVENT – a public launch event for the project took place as part of Black History Month on 20 October 2021 – watch the recording here.

 Portrait of a Black life model at Dundee College of Art by Angus P Sturrock, 1932 (image courtesy of University of Dundee Archives Services)